Karl Lagerfeld: Controversies

-During his career, Lagerfeld faced many controversies and was accused of being fatphobic, Islamophobic, and of opposing the Me Too movement.

-There was much controversy from Lagerfeld's use of a verse from the Qur'an in his spring 1994 couture collection for Chanel, despite apologies from the designer and the fashion house.
-The controversy erupted after the 1994 couture show in Paris, when the Indonesian Muslim Scholars Council in Jakarta called for a boycott of Chanel and threatened to file formal protests with the government of Lagerfeld's homeland, Germany.
-The designer apologized, explaining that he had taken the design from a book about the Taj Mahal, thinking the words came from a love poem.
+There was much controversy from Lagerfeld's use of a verse from the Quran on three dresses in his spring 1994 couture collection for Chanel, he went on to issue a public apology, and ordered all three dresses to be destroyed via burning.
+The controversy erupted after the 1994 couture show in Paris when the Indonesian Muslim Scholars Council in Jakarta called for a boycott of Chanel and threatened to file formal protests with the government of Lagerfeld's homeland, Germany.
+The designer went on to explain that he had taken the design from a book about the Taj Mahal, thinking the words came from a love poem.

 Lagerfeld was a supporter of the use of fur in fashion, although he himself did not wear fur and hardly ate meat.
-In a BBC interview in 2009, he claimed that hunters "make a living having learnt nothing else than hunting, killing those beasts who would kill us if they could" and maintained: "In a meat-eating world, wearing leather for shoes and clothes and even handbags, the discussion of fur is childish."
+In a BBC interview in 2009, he claimed that hunters "make a living having learnt nothing else than hunting, killing those beasts who would kill us if they could" and said: "In a meat-eating world, wearing leather for shoes and clothes and even handbags, the discussion of fur is childish".
 Spokespersons for People for the Ethical Treatment of Animals (PETA) called Lagerfeld "a fashion dinosaur who is as out of step as his furs are out of style", and "particularly delusional with his kill-or-be-killed mentality.
 When was the last time a person's life was threatened by a mink or rabbit?"
 In 2001, he was the target of a pieing at a fashion premiere at Lincoln Center in New York City.
 However, the tofu pies hurled by animal rights activists in protest against his use of fur within his collections went astray, instead hitting Calvin Klein.
 A PETA spokesperson described the hit on Klein as "friendly fire", calling Klein, who does not use fur, "a great friend to the animals" and Lagerfeld a "designer dinosaur", who continues to use fur in his collections.
 In 2010, after Lagerfeld used fake fur in his 2010 Chanel collection, PETA's website claimed: "It's the triumph of fake fur ... because fake fur changed so much and became so great now that you can hardly see a difference".